Apply Now arrow

 2. Gather documents: The eligibility requirements for a merchant cash advance funoding are typically lower than a traditional loan, but you’ll likely still need the following documentation:

-7. Get approved and funded: After submitting to a credit report and being approved, your funds may be deposited in your bank account the same day you apply.
+4. Get approved and funded: your funds may be deposited in your bank account withing days of your application.

 How to Repay MCA Funding